-Table 27.
+Table 28.
 The SQL Summary table displays the following columns:

 Column Description SQL Statement The SQL statement's text.
-Rows Total number of rows retrieved by the statement.
-Active Time Summary of all active wait events incurred by the SQL statement.
 CPU Usage Total CPU usage consumed by the statement.
 CPU Wait Time spent by waiting in the systems run queue for CPU cycles.
 This reading is calculated from the operating system readings, rather than the SQL Server wait states.
 I/O Wait Time spent waiting for disk input/output operations to complete.
 Memory Wait Time spent waiting by the various processes waiting for the completion of a log operation.
 Network Wait Network wait events occur when a session spends time waiting for messages to be sent or received over the network interface.
 Lock Wait Time spent waiting for a blocking lock, held by another session, to be released.
 Log Wait Time spent waiting for a Log operation to complete.
+Current Wait Time The number of seconds SQL Server has spent waiting for I/O operations on this file since the last time data was collected.
+Latch Wait Time spent waiting for internal locks (latches) to be released.
 CLR Wait Time spent waiting for CLR code execution to complete.
 Remote Provide Wait The time waiting for a remote OLEDB call to complete or DTS synchronization.
 Other Wait Time waiting for miscellaneous log waits.
 SQL Batch The full text of the SQL execution batch.
 Elapsed Time The amount of time, in seconds, that the SQL statement's execution lasted.
-Parallel Coordination Wait Time spent by the various sessions waiting for parallel coordination tasks to complete.
-This is the time spent by the various processes coordinating parallel query threads and exchanging data.
-Cursor Synchronization Wait Time spent by the various sessions waiting for cursor synchronization operations to complete Physical IO Reads The total number of physical I/O reads performed by the selected SQL statement Physical IO Writes The total number of physical I/O writes performed by the selected SQL statement.
+Physical IO Reads The total number of physical I/O reads performed by the selected SQL statement Physical IO Writes The total number of physical I/O writes performed by the selected SQL statement.
 Logical Reads The total number of logical reads carried out by the selected SQL statement.
 Command Type The type of the command that was carried out by the selected SQL statement.
 For example, insert, select.